 Children's staff never forget who they're caring for, even in extreme weather.
 Staff from all areas of the hospital went the extra mile to prepare beds, meals, keep the lab running, and care for patients and their families, all with positive attitudes despite the stressful conditions.
-See photos of our staff during Hurricane Sandy.
+(October 2012)

 From International Affairs to Social Work

 After earning her bachelor’s degree in International Affairs and German, Heather Langlois wasn’t certain what path she wanted to take in life.
 She spent a year with Americorps, where she “fell in love with working with people.”
 She worked for a mentoring organization, which deepened her commitment to helping others.
 Continuing on the path of service, Heather then went to graduate school, where she obtained a master’s degree and discovered her true calling: hospital social work.
 “I didn’t know I wanted to be a hospital social worker until I was in graduate school and I was able to spend my field work in a hospital nursery and I loved it.
 I just loved it.”

 Today, Heather Langlois is a social worker at Children’s National and a true advocate for all the patients and families she works with.
 Since 2002, she has been an integral part of the Children’s National Heart Institute, where she cares for the psychosocial needs of patients and their families.

 Never forget who we’re caring for

 Put yourself in your patients’ and families’ shoes

 Take care of your colleagues, too!

 Find your cheerleaders